 You can take advantage of your Instagram bio by adding information about your business such as your core business functions, values, opening hours as well as external links to your website, youtube channel, blog, etc.

 This is your opportunity to let your followers get to know you, especially outside of Instagram.
-Links on Instagram are limited to a single link in your bio, making this something you should not waste.
+Links on Instagram are limited to a single link in your bio, meaning this something you should not waste.

 Based on the chosen bios, it seems like smaller businesses write more (using it to tell their audience more about them) while bigger businesses get more to the point.

-This business account uses its bio to:
+This business uses its bio to: